 Problem #6: Nothing works on your heating & air conditioning system.
 The fan will not blow in the fan “ON” position.
 The gas burners will not light, the outdoor air conditioning unit will not come on.

 What is a Low Voltage Transformer?
-The job of a low voltage transformer is to take 110 volts AC on the primary end, and transform or lower the voltage to 24 volts on the secondary end.
-That is why on the transformer label, below it has “PRI” 120, 208, 240 and SEC 24V 40VA.
+The job of a low voltage transformer is to take 110 volts AC on the primary end and transform or lower the voltage to 24 volts on the secondary end.
+That is why the transformer label, below has “PRI” 120, 208, 240, and SEC 24V 40VA.
 The transformer that we sell can be used with multiple voltages either 120 volts, 208 volts or 240 volts.
-You would hook up the right color coded wire to use the voltage that you have.
-The color coded voltage wiring directions are on top of the transformer.
-For example: The white and black wires would be used for 120 volts for most furnaces.
+You would hook up the right color-coded wire to use the voltage that you have.
+The color-coded voltage wiring directions are on top of the transformer.
+For example, The white and black wires would be used for 120 volts for most furnaces.
 The White and Orange wire would be hooked up if you were using the transformer to replace a bad transformer on an outdoor air conditioner or heat pump that uses 240 volts.

 Prevent Your Air Conditioner or Heat Pump from Cycling Off and On too much with a